Why integrate Devin with GitHub?

-Integrating Devin into your GitHub organization allows Devin to create pull requests, read and respond to your PR comments, etc. This lets Devin be a true collaborator on your engineering team.
-The setup is easy!
-Go to app.devin.ai > Settings > Integrations > Github, click Connect, and follow the GitHub app integration steps on the screen.
-Make sure to select access to the relevant repos and review permissionsUsing GitHub Enterprise Server?
+Integrating Devin with your GitHub organization enables Devin to create pull requests, respond to PR comments, and collaborate directly within your repositories.
+This allows Devin to function as a full contributor on your engineering team.
+To get started, navigate to app.devin.ai > Settings > Integrations > GitHub, click Add Connection, and follow the prompts.
+You will select which repositories Devin can access and review the required permissions.Using GitHub Enterprise Server?
 See the GitHub Enterprise Server Integration guide for setup instructions using personal access tokens.

 Setting up the Integration

-- In your Devin account at app.devin.ai, go to Settings > Integrations > Github, and click the “Connect” button to integrate your organization with the Devin GitHub app.
+- In your Devin account at app.devin.ai, navigate to Settings > Integrations > GitHub and click Add Connection.

-- Once you’ve completed all the set up steps in Github, you will be directed to the Devin account settings page where you can confirm the integration is set up.
+- After completing the GitHub authorization, you will be redirected to Devin settings where you can confirm the integration is active.

 Using Devin with the GitHub Integration